 I add hot chili sauce to my eggs in the morning, just for fun.
 And my veggie stir-fries are always livened up with hot peppers, garlic, onions, or ginger.

 So I was delighted to find this recipe on-line the other day featuring lots of spiced-up healthy foods: shrimps, whole grain tortillas, beans, and avocado.
-So many super foods.
 Such great flavor!

 Here’s the recipe I started with, from Cooking from the Heart.
 Except for the finished product (my three photos), the other pics are all Laura’s.
 She’s great!

 Spicy Shrimp Quesadillas

 OK, I admit it: I’ve never tried cooking Mexican dishes before.
 I even had to look up Quesadilla to figure out how to spell the darn thing!
 And PS: This dish turned out to be absolutely INHALEABLE!
 Sooo good.